Production Planner: Job Description, Duties and Requirements

 Production planners, also known as production schedulers, managers, controllers and coordinators, are involved in the logistics of supply chain management.
 Most of their time is spent on business and organizational aspects of producing and distributing products.
 As noted by the U.S. Bureau of Labor Statistics (BLS), employment for production, planning and expediting clerks was expected to grow by 3.6% between 2012 and 2022, much slower than average (www.bls.gov).
 The average annual wage for these professionals was $46,390 as of May 2013, with most workers in this field earning between $26,040 and $70,410 annually.

 Production planners are in charge of organizing paperwork, such as purchase orders and delivery schedules review orders.
 Most tasks involve keeping and updating records and information, as well as coordinating purchasing with clients and co-workers.
 It is the job of the production planner to ensure smooth operations throughout the production and distribution life of a given product.
 Accordingly, duties may also include monitoring production rates and raw material prices, contacting vendors and checking inventories.

 The BLS notes that production planners don't need a college degree.
-O*Net Online confirms this and reports that 36% of production, planning and expediting clerks held only a high school diploma or its equivalent (www.onetonline.org).
-High schools students may consider courses in mathematics, statistics and business operations to prepare for this career.
+O*Net Online confirms this and in 2013 reported that 36% of production, planning and expediting clerks held only a high school diploma or its equivalent (www.onetonline.org).
+High school students may consider courses in mathematics, statistics and business operations to prepare for this career.

-A job search conducted in August 2011 on Monster.com indicated that some employers may prefer applicants who have completed an associate's or bachelor's degree program.
+While many times a high school diploma is sufficient, a job search conducted in December 2014 on Monster.com indicated that some employers may prefer applicants who have completed an associate's or a bachelor's degree program.
 Students may consider majoring in business, supply chain management or logistics among other fields.
-Coursework may include topics in purchasing management, transportation, operations management, international logistics and inventory management.
+College coursework may include topics in purchasing management, transportation, operations management, international logistics and inventory management.